-- NotADirectoryError If folder str passed is not a valid directory. - FileNotFoundError If no CT images are found in the folder plot\analyzed\subimage(\args, \\kwargs)
+- NotADirectoryError If folder str passed is not a valid directory. - FileNotFoundError If no CT images are found in the folder slice1 alias of MRSlice1Module geometric\distortion alias of GeometricDistortionModule uniformity\module alias of MRUniformityModule slice11 alias of MRSlice11PositionModule plot\analyzed\subimage(\args, \\kwargs)

-- subimage ({'hu', 'un', 'sp', 'lc', 'mtf', 'lin', 'prof'}) The subcomponent to plot.
+- subimage ({'hu', 'un', 'sp', 'lc', 'mtf', 'lin', 'prof', 'side'}) The subcomponent to plot.
 Values must contain one of the following letter combinations.
 E.g. linearity, linear, and lin will all draw the HU linearity values. - hu draws the HU linearity image. - un draws the HU uniformity image. - sp draws the Spatial Resolution image. - 1c draws the Low Contrast image (if applicable). - mtf draws the RMTF plot. - lin draws the HU linearity values.
-Used with delta. - prof draws the HU uniformity profiles. - delta (bool) Only for use with lin.
-Whether to plot the HU delta or actual values. - show (boo1) Whether to actually show the plot.
+Used with delta. - prof draws the HU uniformity profiles. - side draws the side view of the phantom with lines of the module locations. - delta (bool) Only for use with lin.
+Whether to plot the HU delta or actual values. - show (bool) Whether to actually show the plot.